Everything you need to know about Airbnb for Work hosts and homes

 “Plus, we never release payment to a host until the guest is safely checked in,” Shapiro added.
 “If there is ever an issue, if a home is not as advertised or if something just doesn’t feel right, all the guest has to do is reach out and let us know.
 We will happily rebook them elsewhere, even in a hotel if need be.”

-Work Collection listings are limited to property types that business travelers need such as homes, apartments, condos, lofts, and townhouses.
-Smoke detectors are present, and all Work Collection listings are equipped with wifi.
+Work collection listings are limited to property types that business travelers need such as homes, apartments, condos, lofts, and townhouses.
+Hosts provide smoke and carbon monoxide detectors, and all work collection listings are equipped with wifi.
 As business travelers can arrive at their destination at all hours, self-check in is available.
 And, to ensure that your business travelers have a comfortable stay, these listings have fresh linens, clean towels, soap and shampoo, a hair dryer, an iron, and hangers.

 Wifi and self-check in top the list of what most travel managers find most valuable in Airbnb listings for travel for work.
 “Wifi is an absolute necessity,” said Alla Neys, Director of Global Travel Programs for Medallia, a cloud-based customer feedback firm.
 “Business travelers need to work in their room, whether it’s a hotel or Airbnb.
 It’s great that Airbnb does not charge separately for wifi unlike many hotels.”